tbetancur/Portfolio/README.md

 IGaming Data Analysis Portfolio

-Project: Dropout Prediction and Cohort Analysis
+Project: Analysis and Prediction of Player Behavior in iGaming

 About
 Hi, I'm Tatiana!
 I have a strong background in Health Information Systems and a specialization in Analytics.
 Throughout my career, I have developed technical and analytical expertise, enabling me to leverage data to optimize processes and improve operational efficiency in the healthcare sector.